tykukla/PATCH-Lab/README.md

 # PATCH-Lab
-Code and data associated with The PATCH Lab web portal
+Code and data associated with The PATCH Lab web portal.

 ## Introduction
 This readme steps through what is contained in each script and what is needed to run them.